anncam/Transformers/project/README.md

 - Sentiment analysis of hotel reviews and restaurant reviews
 - Good, bad, and neutral reviews
-- Use BERT model to accurately determine sentiment despite having some masked words
+- Use BERT model to accurately determine sentiment of a review despite having some masked words and labels.

 ## **Model and Dataset**

 BERT
   - Encoder only transformer
-  - Masked language model - meaning it takes a piece of text with some removed tokens and then tries to correctly predict meaning even withouth those missing tokens.
+  - Masked language model - meaning it takes a piece of text with some removed tokens and then tries to correctly predict the masked tokens using the surrounding tokens in the piece of text.

 Hotel Reviews data: